swfiua/gotu/docs/gotu.rst

 creates a fascinating twist in the story.

-A key observation is that modern cosmology is in fact ignoring precisely half of de Sitter space.
+A key observation is that modern cosmology is in fact ignoring precisely half[1] of de Sitter space.

+[1] Or rather, mapping half the universe onto a subspace of `dss`_, a space which had a common origin a mere 13.7 billion years ago.

 `The Geometry of the Universe`_ tells a compelling tale explaining how we arrived at that situation, whilst shining a bright light to the way